BenchCI/schema/spec/1.0.0/README.md

 ### version

-The version of this spec your bench file follows
+The version of this spec your Bench file uses.
+Format must follow [semver][].

 ---